-Yaacoub’s research interest is in cancers of the bladder, kidney and upper urothelial tract, as well as in kidney stones.
+His research focus is on cancers of the bladder, kidney and upper urothelial tract, as well as kidney stones.
 His translational research has helped lead to the discovery of prognostic biomarkers for bladder and kidney cancer.
 His clinical research has led to development of prognostic tools to help urologists in treatment decision-making as well as in guiding the design of future clinical trials.

-Yaacoub has published more than 70 papers in various scientific journals and contributed numerous book chapters.
-He is an expert reviewer for 13 national and international scientific journals.
+Yaacoub, who has a special interest in bladder cancers, has published more than 70 papers in various scientific journals and contributed numerous book chapters.
+He is an expert reviewer for more than a dozen national and international scientific journals.
 He has been a guest speaker at multiple U.S. universities and at national and international urologic conferences and meetings.
 He has contributed his expertise to the Bladder Cancer Think Tank and Advocacy Network.
-A dedicated mentor to medical students, residents and fellows, Yaacoub also teaches urology courses sponsored by the American Urology Association.
+A dedicated mentor to medical students, residents and fellows, he also teaches urology courses sponsored by the American Urology Association.